AddieFoote/fpga-submit-repo/README.md

 The results can be viewed in GTKwave by downloading the vcd file and opening it
+*********the lines that must be commented out are already commented out in the submission files*********

+## Control/Image Processing Files
-*********the lines that must be commented out are already commented out in the submission files********* For the image processing files, they're written in python, so you can just run it with python <name of file>
+For the image processing files, they're written in python, so you can just run it with `python <name of file>`.
 However, the pyparticle files and methods written to pass information to the IOT device must be commented out to run just the python code.
 To test the image processing on a video other than the default webcam, change the line `cap = cv2.VideoCapture(0)` to `cap=cv2.VideoCapture(<path to video in directory>)` so for example, I've included a video rgb_person.mp4 in the same directory so you could use `cap=cv2.VideoCapture('rgb_person.mp4)`
-The same goes for the controller python file, lines `robot.writeMotor(write_string)` and any other lines with robot.writeMotor or robot.led must be commented out.
+The same goes for the controller python file, lines `robot.writeMotor(write_string)` and any other lines with `robot.writeMotor`, `robot.led`, or any addtional pyparticle functions using the `robot` object must be commented out.
 I've included comments telling you exactly which lines.

 # Running on Hardware
 ## Mechanical Stuff